 While many kratom users state they use the herb for its medicinal properties, other users say they take it recreationally to achieve the kratom high.
 Recreational use could lead to forming a kratom habit — or even moving on to more powerful opioids.

 While individuals taking kratom believe in the value it has to offer, some researchers who have studied the herb believe kratom side effects and safety problems could offset any possible benefits.

 Potential Negative Effects of Kratom

 Kratom is a substance that has varying effects on people based mostly on dosage amounts.
 Usually, when ingested, the effect happens within ten minutes and lasts about 90 minutes.
 People report a small kratom dosage provides the effect of alertness and sociability while larger doses have an opposite effect, causing people to feel slow and heavy.
 Using kratom regularly could have potential long-term effects that could be unpleasant and potentially life-threatening.

 Data research shows both sedative and stimulant dose-dependent effects of kratom do exist, along with its:

 - Antinociceptive effects

 But, there is growing concern regarding the drug’s safety of use and effects that have led to national and international attention mainly because of the increase in deaths and hospital visits in a few countries believed to be due to extracts of the plant.

-Some potential adverse effects and those reported by users are:
+Some potential kratom dangerous side effects and adverse effects reported by users are: